dimitris-lagos/Arduino-Plcc-Flash-Programmer/README.md

 #TODO

-~Header files
+~Header files.

-~Structs for different flash devices / ~Maybe use the database of flashrom ~Wrapper functions for structured "database"
+~Structs for different flash devices / ~Maybe use the database of flashrom.

+~Wrapper functions for structured "database".

 ~Maybe give a try @ VUSB instead of using serial.

 ~Implement buffers to load firmware to program the flash.